-New registrations of 35,225 in 2015 increased by 13.4% when compared to the same period in 2014 (31,072).
-This growth was offset by 22,296 non-renewals or deletions which were in line with 2014 (22,342 domains), giving a net increase of 12,929 which was 48.1% better than the net increase in 2014 (8,730 domains).
-This growth, generated almost totally by the continuous efforts of IEDR's accredited Registrar community, reflects external factors such as the improving macro-economic environment and consumer confidence leading to increased use of websites for new online businesses, products or services.
-It is offset somewhat by the use of mobile and social media for small businesses' promotions.
-The Company continued its work in 2015 to promote excellence in SME's website functionality, design and e-commerce through sponsorships and direct funding.
+New registrations of 34,615 in 2016 decreased by 1.7% when compared to the same period in 2015 (35,225).
+These registrations were offset by 23,685 non-renewals or deletions which were up 6.2% over 2015 (22,296 domains), giving a net increase of 10,930 which was 15.5% down on the net increase in 2015 (12,929 domains).
+This growth, generated almost totally by the continuous efforts of IEDR's accredited Registrar community, reflects a domestic economy where micro and small businesses continued to experience challenging trading conditions, despite the improving macro-economic environment.
+The ongoing recovery in consumer confidence led to increased use of websites for new online businesses, products or services, although website growth is offset somewhat by the use of social media for small businesses' promotions.
+The Company continued its work in 2016 to promote excellence in SME's website functionality, design and e-commerce through sponsorships and direct funding.

-The growth curve on page 2 illustrates the extent of the improvement in 2015 with a stellar Q1 2015 setting the tone for the year.
-The 11.4% level of non-renewals/ deletions is in line with 2014 (11.9%) and this level of .ie non-renewals is very low by international standards where non-renewal rates can be over 30% - reflecting the shorter domain life-cycles, as domains are increasingly used for the promotion of one-off events and campaigns.
+The growth curve on page 2 illustrates the extent of the improvement in 2016 despite the global retrenchment in the domain sector.
+The 11.3% level of non-renewals/ deletions is in line with 2015 (11.4%) and this level of .ie non-renewals is very low by international standards where non-renewal rates can be over 30% - reflecting the shorter domain life-cycles, as domains are increasingly used for the promotion of one-off events and campaigns.

-During 2015, the Company continued to implement the agreed reporting framework with the submission of quarterly reports to ComReg.
-There was no progress in 2015 on the Company's application to ICANN for the transfer from UCD of 'active registry operator' status to IEDR, which was submitted to ICANN in February 2011, accompanied by letters of support from stakeholders in the local Internet community.
+There was no progress in 2016 on the Company's application to ICANN for the transfer from UCD of 'active registry operator' status to IEDR, which was submitted to ICANN in February 2011, accompanied by letters of support from stakeholders in the local internet community.
 In order to complete the transfer request ICANN will need a letter of support from the Irish government.
-The Department of Communications, Energy and Natural Resources is still considering the matter.
+The Department of Communications, Climate Action and Environment is still considering the matter.